microsoft/bond/doc/src/bond_cs.md

 This table lists which frameworks are targeted by the Bond assemblies.

-This table is accurate for Bond NuGet packages 6.0.0 and later and Bond Comm 0.12.0 and later.
+This table is accurate for Bond NuGet packages 6.0.0 and later.

 | Assembly                 | .NET 4.0 | .NET 4.5 | Profile78 | .NET Standard 1.0 | .NET Standard 1.3 | .NET Standard 1.6 |
 |--------------------------|----------|----------|-----------|-------------------|-------------------|-------------------|